Leon Perera: Post-political career

-Policies and Views
+Policies and views

 Perera's maiden speech as elected MP called for social safety nets to be strengthened, widened, and made easier to access.
 He highlighted the need to respect the role of civil society and for the government to be less resistant to a more plural political landscape, so as to foster a more antifragile society.
 He also called for greater support for entrepreneurs.

-In 2021, Perera raised a motion on gender equality with Sengkang MP He Ting Ru.
+In 2021, Perera raised a motion on gender equality with He Ting Ru, WP MP for Sengkang GRC.
 In the same year, Perera filed an adjournment motion on hawker policy reform.

-Perera also frequently focuses on public accountability issues in his speeches.
-In 2019, he participated in the debate on the Protection from Online Falsehoods and Manipulation Act (POFMA), highlighting how the proposed tool "is a cure worse than the disease" as too much power is given to individual Ministers.
-Additionally, he highlighted the potential for the law to stifle free speech.
-The law was eventually passed on 8 May 2019.
+Perera also frequently focused on public accountability issues in his speeches.
+In 2019, he participated in the debate on the Protection from Online Falsehoods and Manipulation Act (POFMA), calling it "a cure worse than the disease" and accusing it of giving too much power to individual ministers.
+He also argued that it could stifle free speech in Singapore.
+The law was passed on 8 May of the same year.

-During the debate on the Foreign Interference (Countermeasures) Act 2021, he moved amendments he argued were needed to boost transparency and tackle the likelihood of elite capture resulting from the powers granted by the bill.
+During the debate on the Foreign Interference (Countermeasures) Act 2021, he moved amendments, arguing that they were needed to boost transparency and resist elite capture resulting from the powers granted by the bill.

-On healthcare, Perera raised an adjournment motion on preventive health reform in 2022, responding to Singapore's poor track record on chronic diseases such as diabetes, by calling on the Government to adopt a highly-targeted, outcome-based approach with regular reviews.
+On healthcare, Perera raised an adjournment motion on preventive health reform in 2022, responding to Singapore's poor track record on chronic diseases such as diabetes, by calling on the Government to adopt a highly targeted, outcome-based approach with regular reviews.
 Other proposals were to nudge target groups through subsidies and leverage the large amount of data available to flag health issues out to patients at visits to the doctor.

 On climate change and the environment, Perera raised an adjournment motion in 2016 calling on the Government to boost support for new industries with non-economic benefits, including renewable energy and environmental technology.

 During the 2022 debate on the Carbon Pricing (Amendment) Bill, Perera and He Ting Ru also filed amendments to the bill placing limitations on how allowances may be granted to taxable facilities, as well as the introduction of a registry requiring Ministers to disclose decisions to grant allowances and the use of international carbon credits.

 Personal life

 Perera is married with a daughter and a son.

-He was active in civil society before joining party politics.
-He served on the committee of local human rights organisation Maruah, was the Vice President of migrant worker rights organisation HOME, and was an adviser to alternative news website The Independent.